gilbert/temp/README.md

 ## Arguments

-In Sin, the `attrs`, `children`, and `context` arguments are fundamental to component creation and management, as they define the properties, content, and environment of components.
+In Sin, the `attrs`, `children`, and `state` arguments are fundamental to component creation and management, as they define the properties, content, and environment of components.
 Function signatures of sin components are comprised of 3 arguments.
 Each argument represents render specifics.

 ```js
 s((attrs, children, context) => [